MINER'S GEMS AND MINERALS

 $1,232.00

 4.48 cts.
-Most topaz is formed in pegmatite rock deposits, which when weathered release topaz and other gems into alluvial deposits.
-Brazil is the largest producer of fine gem quality Topaz, specifically in the state of Minas Gerias.
-The imperial version of topaz was discovered there in the town of Ouro Preto in 1735.
-The little town of Ouro Preto in the state of Minas Gerais, Brazil, is the only locality in which commercially significant deposits of precious topaz are found.
-No other locality, no other country produces this Imperial version of Topaz.*
+Brazil is one of the largest producers of fine gem quality Topaz, specifically in the state of Minas Gerais.
+Imperial topaz was discovered there in the town of Ouro Preto in 1735.
+The town of Ouro Preto in the state of Minas Gerais, was once the capital of the state.
+It is the primary locality in which commercially significant deposits of imperial topaz are mined.

 Shop